nethical6/digipaws/Readme.md

 ### HELP REQUIRED!!
 1. Implementing material ui inside the warning overlay and also making it customisable.
-2. Implementing a custom api/service through which other apps like a pomodoro can also act like quests.
-A basic api to implement/decrement coins has been created but this is very insecure as fake coins can be created.
-A way is required to prevent fake quests.
-3. Expanding the list of explict keywords
+2. Expanding the list of [explict keywords](https://github.com/nethical6/digipause/blob/da5723915412277655aea4dd448cdc64a21fcc83/app/src/main/java/nethical/digipaws/data/BlockerData.java#L28)
-4. Expanding the list of Blocked views so that more apps can be supported.
+3. Expanding the list of [Blocked views](https://github.com/nethical6/digipause/blob/main/app/src/main/java/nethical/digipaws/data/BlockerData.java#L4) so that more apps can be supported.
 You can scrape the view ids of a screen with the help of [Developer Assistant](https://play.google.com/store/apps/details?id=com.appsisle.developerassistant).
 Remeber that these view ids must be unique and only present on the screen to block!!

 ## License